HASJ/inb4404/README.md

 # inb4404

-**inb4404** is a robust, lightweight, and efficient command-line utility for monitoring and downloading media from 4chan-style imageboards.
-It is a fork of the original [4chan-downloader](https://github.com/Exceen/4chan-downloader) with significant enhancements, most notably a powerful duplicate detection and removal system.
+> **inb4404** is a robust, lightweight, and efficient command-line utility for monitoring and downloading media from 4chan-style imageboards.

+It is a fork of the original [4chan-downloader](https://github.com/Exceen/4chan-downloader) with significant enhancements, most notably a powerful duplicate detection and removal system and interactive queue management.

 ## 🚀 Key Features

 *   **Automated Monitoring:** Continuously watches specified threads and downloads new images/videos as they appear.
 *   **Intelligent Deduplication:** Uses MD5 hashing to maintain a global database of files.
 Prevents re-downloading identical files across different threads and can clean up existing archives.
 *   **Concurrent Downloading:** Supports watching multiple threads simultaneously via a queue file.
+*   **Interactive Management:** Add new threads to the watch list dynamically by pasting URLs into the console while the program is running.
 *   **Resilience:** Handles rate limiting (HTTP 429) with exponential backoff and gracefully manages dead threads (404s).
 *   **Flexible Naming:** Options to use original filenames, server filenames, or thread titles.
 *   **API-First:** Prioritizes the JSON API for performance, falling back to HTML scraping only when necessary.